Understanding New York’s Tip Credit

 For example, the NYS Department of Financial Services issued a proposed circular letter on January 17 regarding the use of external consumer data and information sources(ECDIS), as well as AI systems (AIS), for insurance underwriting and pricing.
 It includes rules and principles to address “risks of inaccurate, arbitrary, capricious, or unfairly discriminatory outcomes that may disproportionately affect vulnerable communities and individuals or otherwise undermine the insurance marketplace in New York.”
 Comments on the letter were accepted until mid-March, so there may be more to come.

 The insurance industry isn’t alone.
 For example, bills SB 7922 and AB 8098 target book publishers, requiring disclosure when books are produced with AI.
-When it comes to newspapers, magazines, and other publications printed or electronically published, SB 7847 would require identification of any parts made with AI.
+When it comes to newspapers, magazines, and other publications printed or electronically published, SB 7847 would require the identification of any parts made with AI.

 For all businesses, there’s AB 8179, which would impose a “Robot Tax” on businesses that displace workers with AI.
 There’s also the Advanced Artificial Intelligence Licensing Act which would require the registration and licensing of advanced AI systems considered high-risk